iamayala/iamayala/README.md

 <h1>Hi There, I am <a  href="https://iamayala.github.io/">Serge Mayala</a> </h1>

-I am a software engineer.
-I currently live in Kigali, Rwanda and work for a cool company that builds softwares.
+I am a software engineer based in Kigali, Rwanda and I currently working for a cool company that builds software.

 ## Let's Connect :handshake: